Is Apple Maps for you? We talked to Apple to break down the biggest new features | CNN Underscored

 Why use Apple Maps?

 Dorn described the advantages as a three-pronged approach for why Apple Maps should at least be considered as your map of choice.
 Firstly, Apple is making a large investment into Maps to continue making it better.
-Privacy is central to it, in that you don’t need to make a separate account and they aren’t tracking your location for data purposes.
+Privacy is central to it as you don’t need to login and Apple doesn’t retain your movements or searches.
 Third is the design and ecosystem that Maps plays into.
 The integration with other Apple devices and services is a key aspect of this service.

 But Apple Maps isn’t the only choice for users.
 Google Maps and Waze are two leading mapping options and both excel with unique features.
 Google’s service works across platforms and has offered straightforward navigation for any travel mode for a while.
 Waze, meanwhile, focuses on the community and works to get you around traffic in real time.
 They go beyond a traditional GPS by using other members in the app to figure out ways around.
 The point is that there are many players in this space, and each is trying to craft an accurate map with some useful features.